Frequently Asked Questions and More

 If I do not qualify for Medicaid, can I still be eligible for PACE?

-Individuals who do not qualify for Medicaid are responsible for the portion of the monthly premium Medicaid would pay.
+Individuals who do not qualify for Medicaid can still enroll in PACE, but are responsible for the portion of the monthly premium Medicaid would pay.
 If you are unsure about your Medicaid eligibility, please contact us.
+If you are not eligible for Medicare or Medicaid, Florida PACE Center staff can discuss a private pay rate with you.

 Health and Medical Services